PranavsinghYeotikar/JAVA-Wipro/LANGBASIC.md

 1) Difference between local, instance, and static variables?

 2) Where are local variables stored in memory?
+  > In the stack memory
 3) Why can't we use access modifiers with local variables?
+  > Because `local var` are limited to method, and access modifiers are used for class level fields, so it is unnecessary to use them for `local var`.

+  > There visiblity is restricted to method only

 4) Can we return local variables from a method?
-(Yes, by value or reference)
+  > If you return a primitive local variable, its value is sent.
+If you return an object, its reference is sent.
+The local variable itself is deleted after the method ends

 ### 🌍 Real World Usage
 | Area          | Example                        | Local Variable Role        |